-Despite MS, I feel like I have been able to live a successful and fulfilling life.
-I owned my own residential building company for 10 years, worked as a marketing director for a medical company, and volunteered at my children’s school.
-Most recently, I have spent time working as a Georgia Multiple Sclerosis Society Board of Trustee member and recently started this blog ,Twins Coast-to-Coast, a social media platform designed to inspire, encourage, motivate, and support people with chronic illnesses and disabilities.
+Despite MS, I feel like I have a successful and fulfilling life.
+I owned a residential building company, worked as a marketing director for a medical company, and volunteered at my children’s school.
+Most recently, I have spent time working as a Board of Trustee member for the Georgia Multiple Sclerosis Society, with companies exploring the medical cannabis industry and as a motivational speaker.

 My sister and I created TwinsCoast2Coast across multiple social media platforms hoping to inspire, encourage, motivate, and support people with chronic illnesses and disabilities.
 I hope you’ll follow along!